Business Telephone Systems

 Instead of the copper wires that landlines run on, VoIP phone systems use the same internet connection that a company already uses.
-VoIP systems provide a feature set that previously only large corporations using expensive PBX hardware had access to, such as automated attendants, call queues, and computer integration, which allows voicemails to be sent to email inboxes and computers to be turned into softphones.
+VoIP telephone systems provide a feature set that previously only large corporations using expensive PBX hardware had access to, such as automated attendants, call queues, and computer integration, which allows voicemails to be sent to email inboxes and computers to be turned into softphones.
 VoIP systems give remote workers access to the business’s phone system from their mobile devices.

 - VoIP provides a sophisticated phone system with all the bells and whistles.
-These systems are easy to set up and configure, and they are significantly cheaper than landline systems.
+These systems are easy to set up and configure, and they are also significantly cheaper than landline systems.